gruntwork-io/terraform-kubernetes-helm/README.md

 Gruntwork can help with:

 * Setup, customization, and support for this Module.
-* Modules and submodules for other types of infrastructure, such as VPCs, Docker clusters, databases, and continuous integration across major clouds.
+* Modules and submodules for other types of infrastructure in major cloud providers, such as VPCs, Docker clusters, databases, and continuous integration.
 * Modules and Submodules that meet compliance requirements, such as HIPAA.
 * Consulting & Training on AWS, GCP, Terraform, and DevOps.